Punic Wars: Interbellum, 201–149 BC

 At the end of the war, Masinissa emerged as by far the most powerful ruler among the Numidians.
 Over the following 48 years he repeatedly took advantage of Carthage's inability to protect its possessions.
 Whenever Carthage petitioned Rome for redress, or permission to take military action, Rome backed its ally, Masinissa, and refused.
 Masinissa's seizures of and raids into Carthaginian territory became increasingly flagrant.
 In 151 BC Carthage raised an army, the treaty notwithstanding, and counterattacked the Numidians.
-The campaign ended in disaster for the Carthaginians and their army surrendered.
+The campaign ended in disaster for the Carthaginians at the battle of Oroscopa when their army surrendered.
 Carthage had paid off its indemnity and was prospering economically, but was no military threat to Rome.
-Elements in the Roman Senate had long wished to destroy Carthage and with the breach of the treaty as a casus belli, war was declared in 149 BC.
+However, elements in the Roman Senate, led by Cato the Elder, had long wished to destroy Carthage and with the breach of the treaty as a casus belli, war was declared in 149 BC.

 Third Punic War, 149–146 BC

 In 149 BC a Roman army of approximately 50,000 men, jointly commanded by both consuls, landed near Utica, 35 km north of Carthage.
 Rome demanded that if war were to be avoided, the Carthaginians must hand over all of their armaments.
 Vast amounts of materiel were delivered, including 200,000 sets of armour, 2,000 catapults and a large number of warships.
 This done, the Romans demanded the Carthaginians burn their city and relocate at least 10 mi from the sea; the Carthaginians broke off negotiations and set to recreating their armoury.